 By Natalya St. Clair

 Quick!
 What are the first fifty digits of π?
-On Friday, March 14 (3/14), math students around Champaign- Urbana will be celebrating π Day in the classroom and perhaps at home too.
+On March 14 (3/14), math students around Champaign-Urbana will be celebrating π Day , if not in the classroom then definitely at home.
 Young mathematicians typically recite as many digits of π as they can, measure the circumference to diameter ratio for round objects, sing πTunes like “American π”—and of course, eat pie at 1:59 (3/14:1:59).

 I can remember the first time I taught a series of mental math tricks on π Day to middle school students.
 Sharing the joys of arithmetic to a child is truly a gift.
 Often, students reach for their calculators to solve math problems for homework, but mental arithmetic contains its own delights.
 The following activities can be taught for π Day, or any math occasion.

 Attempts to memorize the value of π have lead to records of over 60,000 digits, although most of this relates to technique than genius.
 In Secrets of Mental Math, mental mathemagician Art Benjamin describes using a phonetic code to associate one-digit numbers with consonant sounds:

 1 is the t or d sound.

 3 is the m sound.